Aitia-IIOT/ah5-docs-java-spring/docs/api/translationmanager/translation-bridge-generic-mqtt.md

 ### abort

-The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a a [TranslationBridgeID](../primitives.md#translationbridgeid), which is a unique identifier of the translation bridge to be aborted.
+The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a [TranslationBridgeID](../primitives.md#translationbridgeid), which is a unique identifier of the translation bridge to be aborted.

 ```